xbze3/spotil/README.md

 - yt_dlp
 - load_dotenv from dotenv

-These can all be installed using `pip install LIBRARY-NAME` or by using the command `pip install -r requirements.txt`
+These can all be installed using `pip install LIBRARY-NAME` or by using the command \n `pip install -r requirements.txt`

 ## Program Usage